By Dr. Mercola

 The DUTCH hormone test can be ordered on their website for patients from most states.
 While you can order it yourself, it's strongly recommended you work with a qualified and experienced healthcare provider when trying to address hormonal issues, due to the sheer complexity.

 The DUTCH Complete test, which sells for $399, is a complete hormone panel, including estrogen, androgens, metabolites, melatonin, cortisol, and more.
-To receive a $50 discount, simply enter your last name directly followed by MERCOLA as a coupon code.
 Please understand that this is not an affiliate program and I earn nothing if you wind up ordering this test.
 I only recommend it because I believe it's the best one out there.

 For insurance reimbursement, you'd have to order it through your healthcare provider and get an insurance receipt from Precision Analytical for the test.
 You can then try to submit it to your insurance company for reimbursement (reimbursement is usually about 65 percent).
 In some cases you may receive at least a portion of the cost back.